 Believe it or not, over 2 million blog posts get published every day.
 Ridiculous, right?
 And that’s just blog posts.
-What about all the other types of content, like infographics, whitepapers, case studies, webinars, etc?
+What about all the other types of content, like informative infographics (check out this one depicting the evolution of content marketing over the decades), whitepapers, case studies, webinars, etc?

 Naturally, this type of content overkill has the ability to overwhelm people.
 Everyone is writing about everything all the time, and people are starting to suffer from a so-called “content shock”.

 In 2017, the chances of finding a relevant subject that hasn’t already been covered on dozens of popular websites are slimmer than ever.

 However, even though this may be true, that still doesn’t mean it’s impossible to create a bundle of links for your site with a single piece of content.
 All you have to do is follow my recipe:

 1. Chase Authoritative Content that Answers Popular Questions

 Creating content that generates both numerous shares and links is truly something special.
 This type of material has the power to significantly improve your website traffic and thus, help you generate tons of new leads and sales, so it kinda goes without saying that producing such a thing is basically the same as digging a tunnel with a tea spoon.

 Even though you really need to put your back into it, the end results are always satisfying.